 Filming drive-ups, drive-offs, and drive-byes are permitted but only if they are done so with the vehicle operating normally on legal roadways, at safe operating speeds and conditions.
 No stunts or what otherwise would be considered Precision Driving can be taking place.
-The vehicle and related activity are not covered under the program's general liability or auto insurance policies.
+The vehicle and related activity are not covered under the program's general liability or UCF's auto insurance policies.
 The vehicle must be insured by the owner.

 Camera and lighting equipment cannot be rigged on or in the motor vehicle (Picture Car) while it is being operated.
-The crew and camera equipment must setup in a safe area designed for pedestrians and not unnecessarily vulnerable to collision (i.e., sidewalks, crossing bridges, etc.).
-When filming driveups, the Picture Car should never be driven directly towards camera and the crew.
-Arrange all parties in a manner designed to prevent accidents from occurring.
-Always consider what would happen if the vehicle operator mistakenly pressed the gas pedal instead of the brake or was unable to stop in time.
+The crew and camera equipment must be setup in an area designated for pedestrians and not unnecessarily vulnerable to collision (i.e., on sidewalks or pedestrian bridges.
+Not in a cross walk, shoulders, or in the middle of the roadway.).

+When filming vehicle drive-ups, the Picture Car should never be driven directly towards camera and the crew.
+Block all cast and crew in a manner designed to prevent accidents from occurring.
+Always consider what would happen if the vehicle operator mistakenly pressed the gas pedal instead of the brake, was unable to stop in time, or did not turn the vehicle in time.